shaylasry/Word-Prediction/Readme.md

-Introduction
+# Introduction

-This project is a knowledge-base for word-prediction

-system, based on Google 3-Gram dataset, using Amazon Elastic Map-Reduce

-(EMR).
-The produced knowledge-base indicates the probability of each word trigram

-found in the corpus.
+This project is a knowledge-base for word-prediction system, based on Google 3-Gram dataset, using Amazon Elastic Map-Reduce (EMR).
+The produced knowledge-base indicates the probability of each word trigram found in the corpus.

-Probability Function
+# Probability Function

 We used held out method, named deleted estimation.

-Held out estimators divide the training data (the corpus) into two parts, build initial

-estimates by doing counts on one part, and then use the other pool of held out data to

-refine those estimates.
+Held out estimators divide the training data (the corpus) into two parts, build initial estimates by doing counts on one part, and then use the other pool of held out data to refine those estimates.

-The deleted estimation method, for instance, uses a form of two-way cross validation,
+The deleted estimation equation:

-as follows:

-![A picture containing diagram Description automatically generated](./images/media/image1.png){width="3.024139326334208in" height="0.5754265091863517in"}
+![A picture containing diagram Description automatically generated](./images/media/image1.png)

 Where: